ministryofjustice/hmpps-auth/README.md

 documentation can be found at https://gateway.prod.nomis-api.service.hmpps.dsd.io/auth/swagger-ui.html.
 Don't forget to include /auth in the requests if calling an api endpoint.`

+#### Health

+- `/ping`: will respond `pong` to all requests.
+This should be used by dependent systems to check connectivity to auth, rather than calling the `/health` endpoint.
+- `/health`: provides information about the application health and its dependencies.
+This should only be used by auth health monitoring (e.g. pager duty) and not other systems who wish to find out the state of auth.
+- `/info`: provides information about the version of deployed application.

 ### Profiles:
 - dev-config - development configuration
 - auth-seed - seed auth database with api clients and sample users